-As mentioned above it’s critical that you register any security agreement (but not guarantees) with the PPSR register.
-There are four kinds of information that you will need to make this registration:
+As mentioned above, it’s critical that you register any security agreement (but not guarantees) with the PPSR register.
+There are four pieces of information that you will need to be able to make this registration:

-(a) Secured Party Details: The person who holds the security interest in the personal property.
+- secured party details: information on the person who holds the security interest in the personal property;

-(b) Collateral Details: Collateral is the personal property that is the subject of a security interest.
-For example a motor vehicle that is provided as security for a loan given by a bank to finance the purchase.
+- collateral details: collateral is the personal property that is the subject of a security interest.
+For example, a motor vehicle that is provided as security for a bank loan to finance the purchase.

-(c) Grantor details: A Grantor is a person that owns or has an interest in the personal property to which a security interest is attached.
-A Grantor includes a person who receives goods under a commercial consignment agreement, a lessee under a PPS lease and a transferor of an account or chattel paper.
+- grantor details: a grantor is a person that owns or has an interest in the personal property attached to a security interest.
+A grantor includes a person who receives goods under a commercial consignment agreement, a lessee under a PPS lease and a person who transfers an account or chattel paper.

-(d) Method of payment (for a casual user Credit Card will suffice but there are other payment options for more regular users of the register).
+- method of payment: for a casual user, a credit card will suffice.
+However, there are other payment options for more regular users of the register.

 It’s relatively common for a lender to want some kind of security when lending to a corporate entity or individual.
-If you’re either a lender or a borrower, it’s important that you work with an experienced contract lawyer to draft or review security documents to ensure the best outcome for you.
+There are four key types of security agreements in Australia.
+These include: